-3.4.
-Activities at the site
+Activities at the site 3.4.

-The Guildford facility is provided to bale and store EoLT, taken directly from ETEL Group customers.
-The Guilford facility is part of a wider network of 'hubs' which will store and/or treat EoLT before they are dispatched for further processing at one of the several facilities permitted and operated by MIL.
-The Hubs will be operated by ETEL Group.
+The Letchworth facility is provided to store EoLT, taken directly from ETEL customers.
+The Letchworth facility is part of a wider network of 'hubs' which will store and/or treat EoLT before they are dispatched for further processing at one of the several facilities permitted and operated by MIL.
+The Hubs will be operated by ETEL staff.